 - Business glossary.
 A business glossary contains definitions of business terms and concepts used in an organization -- for example, what constitutes an active customer.
 By helping to establish a common vocabulary for business data, business glossaries can aid governance efforts.

 - Data catalog.
-Data catalogs collect metadata from systems and use it to create an indexed inventory of available data assets that includes information on data lineage, search functions and collaboration tools.
-Information about data governance policies and automated mechanisms for enforcing them can also be built into catalogs.
-Read about the key steps for building a data catalog in an article by Anne Marie Smith, vice president of education and chief methodologist at data management consulting firm EWSolutions.
+Data catalogs collect metadata from systems and use it to create an indexed inventory of available data assets that includes data lineage details, search functions and collaboration tools.
+Information about data governance policies and automated mechanisms for enforcing them can also be built into data catalogs.

 Best practices for managing data governance initiatives

 Because data governance typically imposes restrictions on how data is handled and used, it can become controversial in organizations.
 A common concern among IT and data management teams is that they'll be seen as the "data police" by business users if they lead data governance programs.
 To promote business buy-in and avoid resistance to governance policies, experienced data governance managers and industry consultants recommend that programs be business-driven, with data owners involved and the data governance committee making the decisions on standards, policies and rules.